rubygarage/rubygarage.github.com/slides/trailblazer/policy.markdown

 end
 ```

 You can plug this policy into your pipe at any point.
-However, this must be inserted after the `:model` is available in operation context, and require current user to be injected into operation.
+However, this must be inserted after the `:model` is available in operation context and requires `current_user` to be injected into operation.

 ```ruby
 class Create < Trailblazer::Operation